python-discord/site/pydis_site/apps/api/README.md

 - `migrations` is the standard Django migrations folder.
 You usually won't need to edit this manually, as `python manage.py makemigrations` handles this for you in case you change our models.
+(Note that when generating migrations and Django doesn't generate a human-readable name for you, please supply one manually using `-n add_this_field`.)

 - `models` contains our Django model definitions.
 We put models into subfolders relevant as to where they are used - in our case, the `bot` folder contains